SloCompTech/QList/README.md

 # QList
 Linked list library for Arduino

-Purpose of this library is to enable programers to create lists of things
+Purpose of this library is to enable programmers to create lists of things

 Before we can start using library, we need to include library to our sketch
 ``` C++